 Fernhill has low archaeological potential associated with the use of the house and 1839 stables.
-The property may also have Aboriginal archaeological potential on the western portion of the Estate.
+The property has Aboriginal archaeological potential in the western portion of the Estate lands.

 Fernhill Estate also has areas of environmental significance, including Cumberland Plain Woodland and Shale Sandstone Transition Forest, which are both listed at the State and Federal level as endangered ecological communities.